Save This Recipe

 -

-Mix 2 tablespoons of instant coffee with a cup of hot water.
+Mix 2 tablespoons instant coffee with 1 cup of hot water.

 -

-Let it cool, then pour into a spray bottle.
+Let it cool, then pour it right into a spray bottle (old cleaning spray bottles work — just make sure they’re clean first!).

 -